On the spread of random graphs: Introduction

+Before we introduce our results concerning random graphs, let us give some background on the spread of a graph.
+Observe first that spread is an edge-monotone function in the sense that if we add an edge to a graph then the set of Lipschitz functions becomes smaller, and thus the spread becomes smaller or remains the same.

-For every connected graph, the spread is attained, so we can replace supremum by maximum.
-In fact, it is shown in Theorem~2.1 of~\cite{alon1998aii} that there is always an optimal function $f$ which is integer-valued and of a simple form.
-Note that the spread is an edge-monotone function of $G$ in the sense that if we add an edge to $G$, then the set of Lipschitz functions becomes smaller, and thus the spread becomes smaller or remains the same.
-The spread is easily seen to be at most $(\mbox{diameter})^2/4$: our results will imply that it typically is much smaller.
+For every connected graph $G$, $\spr(G)$ is attained, so we can replace supremum by maximum.
+In fact, it is shown in Theorem~2.1 of~\cite{alon1998aii} that there is always a Lipschitz function $f$ achieving $\spr(G)$ which is integer-valued and of the \kolla following simple form: if $S$ denotes the set of vertices $v$ with $f(v)=0$, then each component $H$ of $G \setminus S$ has a sign $g(H)= \pm 1$, and for each vertex $v$ in such an $H$, $f(v)$ is $g(H)$ times the graph distance between $v$ and $S$.
+An integer-valued Lipschitz function on $G$ may be regarded as a homomorphism from $G$ to a suitably long path with a loop at each vertex, and $\spr(G)$ measures how widely distributed along the path we can make the images of the vertices of $G$.

-In \refS{Sregular} we study random regular graphs with fixed degree $d\ge3$, and show that the spread \whp{} is bounded by some constant, independent of the size $n$ of the graph.
-(We use \whp{} (\emph{with high probability}) for events with probability $1-o(1)$ as \ntoo.)
+It is easy to see that the complete graph $\Kn$ has spread $1/4$ if $n$ is even and $1/4 - 1/(4n^2)$ if $n$ is odd.
+This of course gives the minimum possible values of the spread for graphs of order $n$.
+The maximum is $(n^2-1)/12$, attained by the path $\Pn$.